mvpatel2000/Image-Processing-Java/README.md

 A variety of java image processing algorithms implemented in Java for easier use in things such as mobile applications.

 Contains:
-  Gaussian Blur
+Markup :  * Gaussian Blur
-  Canny Edge
+          * Canny Edge
-  Hough Circle Transforms
+          * Hough Circle Transforms
-  Cropping Around Circles
+          * Cropping Around Circles
-  Color Composition Analysis
+          * Color Composition Analysis